dirkk/basex-rtd/docs/Archive Module.md

     The following function creates an archive `mp3.zip`, which contains all MP3 files of a local directory:

-### archive:entries
+## archive:entries

 archive:entries($archive as xs:base64Binary) as element(archive:entry)*

 :   Returns the entry descriptors of the specified `$archive`.
-A descriptor contains the following attributes, provided that they are available in the archive format:  * `size` : original file size     * `last-modified` : timestamp, formatted as xs:dateTime
+A descriptor contains the following attributes, provided that they are available in the archive format:  * `size` : original file size
-    * `compressed-size` : compressed file size
-    An example:

     **Errors**